gmum/graph-representations/README.md

 ### Running the code

 All scripts are in directory `scripts`.
-In the following, we assume the code is run from the repository's root directory.
+In the following, we assume that the code is run from the repository's root directory.